dxatscale/sfpowerscripts/README.md

 </p>

-A build system for package based development in Salesforce , delivered as a sfdx plugin that can be implemented in any CI/CD system of choice.Read more about the plugin and details here - https://docs.dxatscale.io/sfpowerscripts/overview
+A build system for package based development in Salesforce, delivered as a sfdx plugin that can be implemented in any CI/CD system of choice.Read more about the plugin and details here - https://docs.dxatscale.io/sfpowerscripts/overview

 #### Features